Opportunity for ice cream and mobile café concessions in parks

 Victoria Park skyline flat green

-Victoria Park or “Vicky Park” as it’s known locally, is Britain’s oldest public park.
+Victoria Park or “Vicky Park” as it’s known locally, is London’s oldest public park.
 Opened in 1845 for the benefit of the East End working class, “The People’s Park” has a long and rich history spanning over 170 years.

 At 86 hectares, Victoria Park is the largest park in Tower Hamlets.
-It receives over 9 million visitors each year who enjoy a range of community activities, events, live music and sports.
+It receives over 9 million visitors each year who enjoy a range of community activities, events, live music, and sports.

 Victoria Park is a key link in a green corridor.
 It stretches from the River Thames at Limehouse.
 Then goes along the Regents Canal and through Mile End Park, along with the Queen Elizabeth Olympic Park next door.
 The London Borough of Hackney sits on northern boundary of the park.